michaeldelves/PhIDDLI/README.md

 3. Download the dataset (e.g. https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD633).
 The data is divided into different experiments, to start, download the "PhIDDLI Primary Screen" study component and unzip both the .tif (image) files and .xml (bounding box) files into the folder “src”.

-4. Navigate back to cell-shape-analysis and open “List of commands.txt”.
+4. Navigate back to cell-shape-analysis and open “PP List of commands augment.txt”.
 This contains all the steps that must be run in the PhIDDLI pipeline.
 Highlight all of it and copy it to the clipboard.

 5. Open a terminal window in cell-shape-analysis.
 Right mouse button and paste the text in.
 PhIDDLI should start running immediately, but may need the user to press ENTER at the end to execute the final step.
 Each step must be executed in order, but once executed, data is saved and subsequent steps can be executed at a later time.
 For example, once the entire set of commands have been executed, all calculations are complete and data can be visualised directly at any later point by just running the last command: